UPDATE: This event will take place online.

 Mary Harron, the School of Media Studies' 2020 Summer Hirshon Director-in-Residence, will host a public event featuring clips of her films, engage in a discussion of her work with Vladan Nikolic, Dean of the School of Media Studies, and engage with the online audience through a Q+A.

 One of the most distinctive voices of the independent film movement of the last twenty years, Mary Harron made her debut as a feature-film writer/director in 1996 with I Shot Andy Warhol in 1996.
-The film won star Lili Taylor a Special Jury Award at the Sundance Film Festival, and garnered Independent Spirit Award and London Film Critic Circle nominations for best first feature.
-This was followed by American Psycho in 2000, starring Christian Bale, The Notorious Bettie Page in 2006 and The Moth Diaries in 2011.
-Her most recent film Charlie Says, debuted in September 2018 at the Venice film festival and was released in Spring 2019.
-Harron has also directed some highly distinguished TV dramas, including episodes of The L Word, Oz and Six Feet Under, as well as the entire award winning Netflix series Alias Grace.
+The film won star Lili Taylor a Special Jury Award at the Sundance Film Festival and garnered Independent Spirit Award and London Film Critic Circle nominations for best first feature.
+This was followed by American Psycho in 2000, starring Christian Bale, The Notorious Bettie Page in 2006, and The Moth Diaries in 2011.
+Her most recent film Charlie Says debuted in September 2018 at the Venice film festival and was released in Spring 2019.
+Harron has also directed some highly distinguished TV dramas, including episodes of The L Word, Oz, and Six Feet Under, as well as the entire award-winning Netflix series Alias Grace.

-Throughout her work, Harron has been investigating stories about women in history, particularly the twentieth century, and how their lives have changed dramatically, depending on which era they came of age.
+Throughout her work, Harron has been investigating stories about women in history, particularly the twentieth century, and how their lives have changed dramatically depending on which era they came of age.

-The public screening is free and open to all.
+This event is free and open to all.
 Registration required.